 However, in our last few years in business we have seen a fair amount of failed launches as well.
 Aside from that we have learned a lot to cushion our next customers from failure, and assist them to get the media attention they need for their success.

 Failure is part of life for everyone.
-Even so, for the following 9 founders, failures was a ladder to future success.
+Even so, for the following 9 founders, failure was a ladder to future success.

 1. Reid Hoffman, Co-founder of LinkedIn

 SocialNet was the first company founded by Reid Hoffman in 1997.
-It was a social networking site that was intended to provide users with a networking platform as well as a dating site.
+It was a social networking site designed to provide users with a networking platform as well as a dating site.
 It failed majorly because the internet was not ready for it.
 An example of a startup that was too early to the market.

 “I didn’t realize some principles about how to run a consumer internet company.
 I thought we’d spend months under wraps and release the perfect product.
 Your discovered it’s most important to get your product above the noise so that people can encounter it.
 If you’re not embarrassed by your version one release, you released it too late.”